 Although WooCommerce has 400+ official extensions to customize your store policy in a universal way, it also provides plenty of built-in features to modify the nature of your market to a greater extent.

-Following the above credentials, WooCommerce Shipping is one of the many exciting features offered by the WooCommerce Community.
+Following the above credentials, WooCommerce Shipping is one of the many important features offered the WooCommerce.

-In this article, you get to know about what WooCommerce Shipping is, how you can integrate it with your products and what good it can bring to your store.
+In this article, you get to know about what WooCommerce Shipping is, and a step by step guide on how to set it up.

 Let us begin.